jssm/DMD_approach/README.md

 * Removed redundant rules per class.

 ## Available code
 The code is divided by main layer of software or programming language on which they were created: KNIME, Java and Python.
-A more thorough code listing shall be provided (TODO)
+README and dependency files are available in each folder.

+## Input files
+The input data files are not provided since the dataset belongs to the consortium and therefore it is not public.